AnnChou/bootcamp/Week 04/Day 4/W4 - Day 4 Outline.md

 #### 15:00-16:00,
 ##### Talk: Add a while loop so that customers can order different/multiple coffees
-File: cafehash3.rb
+File: cafehashfinal.rb

 #### 16:00-18:00,
 ##### Activity: create version of a store as exercise.
-Choice of store is up to the students (or expand on cafe script)
+Choice of store is up to the students (or expand on cafe script, for instance adding muffin flavors?)